rena0157/MediatR-Performance-Benchmarks/README.md

 ```

-The results show that calling the handler with MediatR seems to incure a relatively
+The results show that calling the handler with MediatR seems to incur a relatively
 high overhead.
-Drawing specific attention to the memory allocations.
+Looking at the execution time MediatR is `50x` slower than calling the handler directly.

-## Memory Tests
+## MediatR Memory Tests
 In the next set of tests I created a simple loop that calls a MediatR handler repeatedly.
 The command
 and handlers are the same as in the previous benchmarks.